gnome-pomodoro/gnome-pomodoro/README.md

 - Press *Alt + F2*, and *r* in command to restart gnome-shell

 # Usage
-- Click on the panel item to toggle the timer state
+- Use toggle switch (or Ctrl+Alt+P) to toggle timer on/off
+- You can configure behavior of the extension in *Options* menu

+For a list of configurable options, please refer [wiki](https://github.com/codito/gnome-shell-pomodoro/wiki/Configuration)

 # License
 GPL3.
 See COPYING for details.